 Join our team!
 The Greenway Trust will be working closely with public land management agency partners to complete a series of trail and restoration projects throughout the Mountains to Sound Greenway National Heritage Area, with an emphasis on improving recreational access to the Greenway’s network of 1000+ miles of wildland trails.
 Project work will focus on trail maintenance and construction projects and will also include support for priority ecological restoration projects at the onset of the season.
 Trail Crew Members support project implementation and will be provided opportunities for leadership growth as the season progresses.

-This is a full-time 7.5-month seasonal position with the possibility for short-term extension and annual renewal.
+This is a full-time, seasonal position with the possibility for short-term extension and annual renewal.
 Full days will be spent on a variety of trail maintenance and construction projects that will include brushing and logout, tread repair, trail structure repair or construction with rock and/ or timber, and ecological restoration.
-Season Length: February 16 to September 30, 2021
+Season runs through September 30, 2021

 EXPECTATIONS & RESPONSIBILITIES